Physis21/fisticuffs/README.md

 ## Progression
 - Part 4, 21:00
 - Check why we fall through floor after jumping, check raycasts which may be different in godot 4
+- Possible idea: drop raycasts entirely because they can't work for collision at high speeds.
+- Instead, use collisionshape2D collision